saintjohnsnorthwesternmilitaryacademy/2018FallSurvivalGuide/baxter.md

 .3 you will whant to praktes facing movements

 .4 you will whant to also now your general orders and your mission stattment

+.5 you will need to get promoted

+.6 work for somthing a gole

+.7 you can do anything you can put your mind to